AI-powered "robot" lawyer will be first of its kind to represent defendant in court

 Lawyers "would not support this"

-The ultimate goal, according to Browder is to democratize legal representation by making it free for those who can't afford it, in some cased eliminating the need for pricey attorneys.
+The ultimate goal, according to Browder, is to democratize legal representation by making it free for those who can't afford it, in some cases eliminating the need for pricey attorneys.

 He is well aware of the challenge and hurdles on the horizon.

-When he tweeted about demoing DoNotPay's robot lawyer in court, lawyers threatened him and told him he'd be sent to jail.
+When he tweeted about demoing DoNotPay's robot lawyer in court, lawyers threatened him and told him he'd be sent to jail, he told CBS MoneyWatch.

 "There are a lot of lawyers and bar associations that would not support this," Browder said.